bhavints/bhavints.github.io/_posts/2019-12-23-first-days.md

 title: Winter 2019
 categories:
 - Announcements
-feature_image: "uploads/mars.jpg"
+feature_image: "/uploads/mars.jpg"
 ---

-This blog took years to finally setup.
+This blog has finally been setup.
 Thank you Github pages!

 As of this post, I have complete my first semester of junior year.
 Over the course of this semester, I've worked on Skyfarer, a mixed-reality shoulder rehabilitation game.
 A gameplay video is featured below: